Why do I need travel insurance for Italy?

 - Travel to areas that the Foreign and Commonwealth Office (FCO) has said should be avoided.

 - Accidents or injuries that happen during adventure or winter sports activities such as skiing, scuba diving and surfing.
 If you’re planning on taking part in such pursuits while on holiday in Italy, make sure that you have appropriate travel insurance cover in place first.

 Remember to check the excess on your travel insurance policy, too.
 Though it might seem tempting to opt for a higher excess in exchange for a lower premium, avoid setting it so high that you would find it difficult to pay your portion of the claim.

 Finally, start your travel insurance policy from the date you book your holiday - not the date on which you’re due to fly out to Italy.
 This is to ensure that, if an emergency should arise that prevents you from taking your trip as planned, you don’t lose all the money you have spent on it.

 Will my EHIC cover me in Italy?

-Yes.
-Italy is a member of the EHIC scheme, which is designed to give visitors to European countries access to the same state provided health care that citizens of those countries would themselves receive.
+Italy is a member of the EHIC scheme, which is designed to give EU visitors to European Union member countries access to the same state provided health care that citizens of those countries would themselves receive.

-This means that whatever free or subsidised medical treatment an Italian person is entitled to, you can get too - but it doesn’t mean that any or all medical treatment you receive in Italy will be free.
+This means that whatever free or subsidised medical treatment an Italian person is entitled to, an EHIC holder can get too - but it doesn’t mean that any or all medical treatment received in Italy will be free.

 The EHIC is a useful safety net, but it is not a substitute for proper travel insurance.
-Your EHIC won’t cover repatriation to the UK if it is needed, would not cover the cost of air-lifting you to hospital in an emergency and provides no protection in the event of other incidents, such as baggage loss or the theft of your wallet.
+The EHIC won’t cover repatriation if it is needed, would not cover the cost of air-lifting you to hospital in an emergency and provides no protection in the event of other incidents, such as baggage loss or the theft of your wallet.

 Top travel tips for Italy